 The Penn State Behrend Speaker Series brings recognized and accomplished individuals to campus to provoke thought and stimulate discussion of some of the most compelling issues and events in our society.
 Our speakers are uniquely positioned to spark conversation and deepen consideration of the political, business, and societal issues we face today.

 The Speaker Series is made possible by the college’s Student Activity Fee, Division of Student Affairs, and Harriet Behrend Ninow Memorial Lecture Series Fund.
-All five programs in the 2019-20 series are free to Penn State Behrend students, faculty, staff, and alumni.
-The presentations by Gordon Bellamy, Greg Lukianoff, Dr. Mona Hanna-Attisha and Gloria Borger are also free to the general public.

 Dr. Mona Hanna-Attisha is a pediatrician, professor, and public health advocate who spearheaded efforts to reveal, publicize, and fix Flint, Michigan’s water crisis.
 In 2014, a change in the city’s water source resulted in astronomical amounts of lead leaching into the drinking water, causing irreversible damage to Flint’s residents.
 As a local pediatrician, the poisonous levels of lead in the water terrified Dr. Hanna-Attisha, and she was shocked that the government ignored complaints, protests, and reports from citizens, journalists, and experts.
 She knew that the only way to stop the lead poisoning would be to present undeniable proof on a national platform.